aws-samples/aws-private-decoy-resources/README.md

 2. In the AWS Region of your choice, create a new CloudFormation stack using the packaged template [rendered_template_cleaned.yaml](rendered_template_cleaned.yaml)

-## To modifying the CDK and Lambda function code
+## To modify resource properties or the Lambda function code
 This project uses [CDK in python](https://docs.aws.amazon.com/cdk/v2/guide/work-with-cdk-python.html) to generate the templates used to create resources.

 To change the properties of the decoy resources created in the template or to change the Lambda function code: